 Popular models: Ripstick, Wingman, and Playmaker

-What we like: An innovative brand whose skis strike a nice balance of fun and performance.
+What we like: An innovative brand whose skis strike a nice balance of performance and style.

-Elan flies a little under the radar in the U.S. market, but this Slovenian brand has been innovating since the 1940s.
-Key developments include popularizing screen-printing technology in the 60s to produce their topsheets, debuting “extreme sidecut” for their GS race skis in the 70s (picture an hourglass shape with a wide tip and tail and very narrow waist), and creating the world’s first foldable ski (the Voyager) using their unique Connect technology.
+Elan flies a little under the radar in the U.S., but this Slovenian brand has been innovating since the 1940s.
+Key developments include popularizing screen-printing technology in the 60s, debuting “extreme sidecut” for their GS race skis in the 70s (picture an hourglass shape with a wide tip and tail and very narrow waist), and creating the world’s first foldable ski (the Voyager).
 In fact, Elan is the first ski brand to open their own museum, which is dedicated to showcasing the brand’s heritage and manufacturing innovations—both in the ski industry and elsewhere (Elan has also produced sailing vessels, airplanes, gym equipment, and more).

-Elan’s current ski lineup consists of a relatively small but quality assortment of playful and quick-reacting models.
-The Ripstick 96 is a prime example: The ski’s freeride-focused build floats well in soft snow but remains snappy in tight spaces, and added camber along the inside edge and rocker at the outside (there are dedicated right and left skis) make it smooth and easy to control.
-As with most skis in Elan’s collection, the Ripstick isn’t the stiffest, fastest, or most off trail-ready option, but it’s a super fun and well-rounded design.
-Their groomer-focused Wingman line is a similar story, hitting a nice balance between fun and performance.
-Those looking for top-end stability and precision for high-speed carving or plowing through crud will want to check out burlier (read: heavier) options, but the fun factor is hard to beat.
+Elan’s current ski lineup consists of a small but quality assortment of high-performance, quick-reacting models.
+The Ripstick 96 is a prime example: The ski’s freeride-focused build floats well in soft snow but remains snappy in tight spaces, and added camber along the inside edge and rocker at the outside (there are dedicated right and left skis) make it smooth and easy to control for experienced skiers.
+These skis are generally kind to those who know how to stay forward and over their toes––so they may not be the best options if you're newer to the sport.
+Their groomer-focused Wingman line hits a nice balance between fun and performance.

 4Frnt